-Sales organizations that are not only meeting but surpassing their annual goals are relentlessly focused on two core principles: purpose and values.
+Sales organizations that are not only meeting but surpassing their annual goals and realizing sales success are relentlessly focused on two core principles: purpose and values.

 Every sales leader is looking for that magic formula for sales success — the one that will lead to higher conversion rates, increased revenues and stronger customer loyalty.
 And in today’s digital world, technology is on the top of the list for many.
 According to some estimates, the combined annual investment in technology is on track to reach upwards of $50B.
 Sales teams now have more technology than ever to support their efforts.